cahern10/openAsset/sectionA/Exercise2/README.md

 # openAsset

-Run using something like the following commands:
+Run using something like the following command:

-'''py
 python magickWrapper.py inputData.json
-'''